 Electric bikes are a great option for families – you can all stay together and go further.
 Queenstown is also a mountain bikers’ mecca with dozens of trails suitable for novice or younger bikers.
 Good locations for your young shredders to hit up include 7 Mile Bike Park and Queenstown Bike Park which have both green (beginner) and blue runs (for more advanced).

 Family fun biking in Queenstown Gardens.

-Queenstown is the family adventure hub of New Zealand and now is your chance to discover it for yourselves!
-Experience something wild and new when you take part in one of Queenstown’s famous, thrilling adventures.
+Experience something new together when you take part in one of Queenstown’s famous, thrilling adventures this summer.

-Some have an age, height or weight restriction but there is plenty you can still do with your team of almost any age.
-Some activities may also be subject to other factors such as confidence or weather conditions.
-Check with individual operators for more information but here is a guide of just some of the fun activities you can do at different ages.
+Some activities have age, height or weight restrictions, but there is plenty you can still do with your team of almost any age.
+Check with individual operators for more information before booking but here is a handy guide to some of the fun activities you can do in Queenstown at different ages.

 Minimum age 3 or 4

 - Go rafting down a gentle stretch of the Shotover River with Family Adventures,